 The Research Participant Pool Manager plans to update credit totals each Monday throughout the semester.
 In some cases there may be an extended delay, but the system, by design, does not “miss” sending you study reminders or any of the record of your participation if you did indeed participate and correct codes are provided.
 Your research credit information will automatically be sent to your instructor at the end of the semester.

 Psychology Research Data Collection Raffle

 Students who are not in a class that offers extra credit for research participation but still want to participate in research can enter the Psychology Research Data Collection Raffle.
-For each study completed, one can choose to be entered in a raffle to win one of five $50 prizes.
+For each study completed, one can choose to be entered in a raffle to win one of three $50 prizes.